-As of April 2013, 350 women have enrolled in the study, 75 of whom had breast cancer at the start of the study and the remaining 275 women were at high risk of the disease.
+As of April 2013, 175 women have enrolled in the study, 37 of whom had breast cancer at the start of the study and the remaining 138 women were at high risk of the disease.
 Over the study period no women enrolled in the study developed breast cancer or had a recurrence of breast cancer.
-All 75 women had significant exposure to exogenous estrogens through either hormone replacement therapy (HRT) and/or in vitro fertilization (IVF).
-In addition to their traditional cancer treatment, supplements were used to alter the pathway including DHEA, DIM-PRO, SAM-E, Glutathione, NAC, Milk Thistle and Vitamins E & C. There were 275 women at high risk of breast cancer in this study.
-Of the high risk group without breast cancer, 60% had high exogenous estrogen exposure via HRT or IVF.
+All 37 women had significant exposure to exogenous estrogens through either hormone replacement therapy (HRT) and/or in vitro fertilization (IVF).
+In addition to their traditional cancer treatment, supplements were used to alter the pathway including DHEA, DIM-PRO, SAM-E, Glutathione, NAC, Milk Thistle and Vitamins E & C.